Fun Facts About The Great Barrier Reef

 3. The Great Barrier Reef is one of the world’s seven wonders

 As a World Heritage Listed Site, the Great Barrier Reef comprises one of the World’s seven natural wonders!
-Other natural wonders include the Grand Canyon and Mount Everest, all of which are undoubtedly bucket-list we’d all love to tick off.
+Other natural wonders include the Grand Canyon and Mount Everest, all of which are undoubtedly bucket-list items we’d all love to tick off.
 Luckily, this one is right here in your Whitsunday backyard, waiting for you to dive in and experience the magic!

 4. Over 1625 types of fish are found in the Great Barrier Reef